mkj-gram/rover-android/docs/android/location-proximity.md

 Note that this serves as a check; if the permission has already been granted, it will not prompt again on subsequent invocations.
-Note that it may be necessary to add it in more than one area: for instance, if you include it in a shown-only-once on boarding area, it may be necessary to add it to your Home screen as well.
+Note that it may be necessary to add it in more than one area: for instance, if you include it in a shown-only-once on boarding area, it may be necessary to add it to your 'Home' screen as well.
 This is to gracefully handle any changes in the permission granted to your app, for example if the user decides to clean up the apps allowed to access their location in their system-wide privacy settings.